 - Spelling, grammar, and language knowledge

-- A keen eye to noticing even the smallest errors
+- A keen eye for noticing even the most minor errors

 - Ability to adapt to different styles of writing